aramxc/aramxc.github.io/README.md

 The goal of this site is to showcase my previous work, along with my current skills.
 I aimed to make my portfolio as lightweight as possible, with minimal javascript.

+# TODO:
+Add modal transitions using vanilla javascript.

+Add content to about me and projects page.

 Code Licensed Under GPL v3.0 | Content Under CC BY 3.0